Alison Parker's father releases book in her honor

 "The message is ultimately about hope,” Parker said.

-When asked what would his daughter say about Parker today, he said “I'd like to think she would say, 'I'm proud of you, Dad.'”
+When asked what would his daughter say about him today, Andy Parker said “I'd like to think she would say, 'I'm proud of you, Dad.'”

 Copyright 2019 by WSLS 10 - All rights reserved.